Security Concepts

 Threat refers to the danger to an asset.
 Assets being anything and everything of value to you.
 For eg. private data, servers, application, app.
 Examples of threat - data breach, malware infection, targeted cyber attacks, DDoS attacks.

 🔮 Natural disasters also counts.
-Image if a tornado flew away your house and the USB drive containing your BTC.
+Imagine if a tornado flew away your house along with the USB drive containing your BTC.

 Vulnerability refers to the weakness in an asset.
 For eg. a weak password on your laptop presents a vulnerability which can potentially be exploited by a threat.